VoxSupplyChain/docker-java/README.md

 # docker-java

-Minimal docker image for JVM apps built by the sbt-native-packager.
+Minimal docker image for JVM apps.
+Image available at https://registry.hub.docker.com/u/voxsupplychain/docker-java/

-In SBT configuration add the following settings:
+For apps built by the sbt-native-packager, in your sbt build add the following settings:
 	enablePlugins(JavaServerAppPackaging)
     	enablePlugins(DebianDeployPlugin)
     	enablePlugins(DockerPlugin)

+	// example docker build settings
       	daemonUser in Docker := "root", // user in the Docker image which will execute the application (must already exist) dockerBaseImage := "voxsupplychain/docker-java", // Docker image to use as a base for the application image dockerExposedPorts in Docker := Seq(7000, 7002), // Ports to expose from container for Docker container linking